Thursday

 In this example, we create a low pass filter using the function:

-lpf_taps = gr.firdes.low_pass_2(1, 1, 0.2, 0.1, 60)
+lpf_taps = filter.firdes.low_pass_2(1, 1, 0.2, 0.1, 60)

 We are specifying, in order, the filter gain, sample rate, center of the transition band, the transition band width, and the stopband attenuation (in dB).
 The center of the transition band specifies the point where the rolloff is 6 dB down from the passband.
 This value and the transition band are set relative to the sample rate.
 Since the sample rate here is set to 1.0, we must also specify normalized bandwidths.
 We can also use a real sample rate here and scale the widths appropriately in terms of Hz.

-The filter_basics.py example shows the use of two filters: gr.fir_filter_ccc and gr.fft_filter_ccc.
+The filter_basics.py example shows the use of two filters: filter.fir_filter_ccc and filter.fft_filter_ccc.
 These take the same arguments and both filter a signal with the same filter taps.
 The difference is in how they do it.
 The version with "fir_" performs a straight-forward implementation of an FIR filter by performing the convolution in time.
 The "fft_" version, however, performs the fast-convolution, which means that it takes an FFT and performs the convolution as a multiplication in the frequency domain.
 The results are then passed through an IFFT to get the samples back into the time domain.

 For small filters, which is somewhere around 30-taps and fewer, the FIR filter version performs faster.
 However, the fast-convolution takes advantage of faster multiplies and the inexpensive FFT and IFFT operations.
 For larger filters (greater than 30), these operations perform better than the FIR filter.